MustafaAsad198/socialasia/README.md

-***Some features cannot be implemented on the deployed website for now because it uses advanced python libraries for ML or graph plotting (like sklearn,numpy,networkx,matplotplib,Tensorflow,Keras) and shitty Python Anywhere does not provide enough space to install all these packages (They all work fine on localserver).
+***Some features cannot be implemented on the deployed website for now because they use advanced python libraries for ML or graph plotting (like sklearn,numpy,networkx,matplotplib,Tensorflow,Keras) and shitty Python Anywhere does not provide enough space to install all these packages (They all work fine on localserver).
 Sorry for the inconvenience caused***

 # Socialasia